DECIDOUS AZALEAS & RHODODENDRONS

 Any fertilizer used should be specific to acid-loving plants, and directions should be followed carefully.

-Problems: Enemy number one is powdery mildew.
+Another enemy of the rhododendron is powdery mildew.
 Most Deciduous Azaleas and Rhododendrons are subject to powdery mildew on the leaves during the warmth of summer.

 Options for combating this enemy are many and include: